Transformers documentation

 Quantization using Bitsandbytes

 The model can be loaded in 8 or 4 bits, greatly reducing the memory requirements while maintaining the performance of the original model.
-First make sure to install bitsandbytes, pip install bitsandbytes and make sure to have access to a CUDA compatible GPU device.
-Simply change the snippet above with:
+First make sure to install bitsandbytes, pip install bitsandbytes and to have access to a GPU/accelerator that is supported by the library.

 from transformers import ChameleonForConditionalGeneration, BitsAndBytesConfig